Bealby/lisa-fairfield/README.md

 ---

-The aim of this website is to promote and attract potential casting agents that are looking for roles in Adverts, Theatre and Film.
-Providing Lisa Fairfield the opportunity to catapult her career in the dexterous world of acting.
+The aim of this website is to promote and attract potential casting agents that are looking for roles in Advertising, Theatre and Film. to give Lisa Fairfield the opportunity to launch her career in the competitive, challenging world of acting.

 A live version of Website can be found [here](https://bealby.github.io/Milestone-Project-1/)